310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/prologue.md

 {% endbubble %}

 {% bubble Kuro %}
-Mm… It's more like I'm worried about somethin’.
+Mm… It's more like I'm worried 'bout something.

 Akatsuki's gonna help the Drama Club during the school festival, right?
 But I didn't expect we’d be helpin' them as actors.